 5. Status of the contract either fixed term or its duration.

 6. The location and the type of work.

-A must, is all the employment files, instructions, and records that are issued by the employer to the employees, and the employment contract should be in Arabic.
-In the case of a different language, Arabic should be more prevalent.
+First of all, the employer should issue the employment files, instructions, and records to the employees in Arabic, and the employment contract should be in Arabic too.
+Moreover, in the case of a different language, Arabic should be more prevalent.

-Any content that is contradictory with the Labour Laws or release of employee’s rights provided it is more beneficial than the provision of the Laws is deemed null and void.
+Any content that contradicts the Labour Laws or releases the employee’s rights provided it is more beneficial than the provision of the Laws is null and void.

-On agreement of the contract, the employers are required to upload all the contracts to GOSI online portal to check for authenticity
+However, upon agreement of the contract, the employers are required to upload all the contracts to GOSI online portal to check for authenticity.

 Duties of the employer